5 Most Common Questions We are Hearing from Irish Employers in relation to the Temporary Wage Subsidy Scheme

 3. Can I avail of the scheme for myself or just for my employees?

-It depends on whether you are a self-employed sole trader or a director of a limited company.
+It depends on whether you are a sole trader or limited company.
 Sole traders will be paid directly by DEASP under the COVID-19 Pandemic Unemployment Payment scheme rather than through this Revenue operated subsidy scheme.
-For company directors, if they are paid through the payroll system and are included in the relevant payroll submissions for an eligible employer (Jan & Feb 2020), then they are eligible to receive the wage subsidy
+For company directors, if they are paid through the payroll system and are included in the relevant payroll submissions for an eligible employer (Jan & Feb 2020), then they are eligible to receive the temporary covid-19 wage subsidy scheme.

 4. How much will I get back?